kyoungmi-yoo/hello-world/quick-guide-for-flutter-webos.md

 export WEBOS_ENGINE_BASE_URL="TBD(https://cart.lge.com/artifactory/flutter-webos/releases에 대응되는 주소)"
 ```

-### 2. Verify if the flutter and flutter-webOS have the same version
+### 2. Verify that the flutter and flutter-webOS have the same version

 ``` shell
 // check the version of flutter: 3.13.9